lpollier/battmon/README.md

 ## Disclaimer

 Requires some electronics skills.
 There is no guarantee.
-Use this tool at your own risk.
+Use this tool and associated data at your own risk.

 ## License
 ----